Sarah Emma Edmonds

-Sarah Emma Edmonds (born Sarah Emma Evelyn Edmondson, married name Seelye, alias Franklin Flint Thompson; December 1841 – September 5, 1898) was a Canadian-born woman who claimed to have served as a man with the Union Army as a nurse and spy during the American Civil War.
+Sarah Emma Edmonds (born Sarah Emma Evelyn Edmondson, married name Seelye, alias Franklin Flint Thompson; December 1841 – September 5, 1898) was a British North America-born woman who claimed to have served as a man with the Union Army as a nurse and spy during the American Civil War.
 Although recognized for her service by the United States government, some historians dispute the validity of her claims as some of the details are demonstrably false, contradictory, or uncorroborated.

 Early life

 Edmonds was born in December 1841 in New Brunswick, Canada, then a British colony.
 The youngest child, she grew up with her sisters and brother, Thomas, on their family's farm near Magaguadavic Lake, not far from the border with the U.S. state of Maine.
 She was abused by her father, who had wanted a boy to help with the crops on the farm.
 Thomas had "fits," which was most likely to have been epilepsy.
 At age 15, Edmondson fled home to escape an arranged marriage; she was aided by her mother, who also had married young.
 She changed her last name to Edmonds in order to hide from her father, and started a millinery shop with a friend in Moncton, New Brunswick.
 Her father eventually found her, either by himself or through acquaintances, and Edmonds fled again to escape him.

 She adopted the guise of Franklin Thompson to travel more easily.
 In addition, there are claims that her father had made her dress as a boy growing up, which would make her familiar and comfortable in a male role.

 Thompson crossed into the United States and worked for Hurlburt and Company, a successful Bible bookseller and publisher in Hartford, Connecticut, selling Bibles door to door.
 Her boss, Mr. Hurlburt, claimed that she was the best salesman he had in 30 years of the business.